Influencer marketing 2021: 8 tools for in-depth research and many tips

 When choosing an influencer, it's extremely important to monitor their reputation.
 You need to make sure that you won't stir up controversy or straight-up cause a PR crisis by partnering with this Internet personality.

 In addition to that, online reputation management tools are often using social listening technology, so you can employ them for influencer search as well.
-You can find influencers based on keywords related to your niche: we wrote a more thorough guide on how to find influencers if you want to check it out!
+With a powerful influencer research tool, you can find influencers based on keywords related to your niche.
+As a quick point, we wrote a more thorough guide on how to find influencers if you want to check it out!

 To give you some impression of what top reputation analysis and influencer marketing tools look like, here's a small list!